Happyr/developer.happyr.com/_posts/2019-03-20-blocking-vs-non-blocking-fonts.md

 ---

 Just the other day I found out about the [font-display: swap;](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) css directive.
-It basically allows you do configure the browser to load the webpage first and then add the correct fonts when they are loaded.
+It basically allows you to configure the browser to load the webpage first and then add the correct fonts when they are loaded.

 Note that you can only add `font-display: swap;` on `@font-face`.
 That is an issue